 FRMP/Measures

 Where measures are reported for the WFD River Basin Management Plan (RBMP), Member States should report the same code.
-Information of measures should still be reported under the FD as the reporting under the WFD requirements for floods will not provide the level of detail needed on measures for the FD.
+Information on measures should still be reported under the FD as the reporting under the WFD requirements for floods will not provide the level of detail needed on measures for the FD.

 Measures can be reported as individual measures (as recommended for major projects) or as aggregated measures.
 Measures can be applied at different levels and MS are required to report the measure location that is most applicable such as RBD/UoM(code), APSFR/s (code), name of location, river basin(code), sub-basin(code) or water body(code), or other (see Section 7.3.13 below).